Natzweiler-Struthof concentration camp

 Natzweiler-Struthof was a Nazi concentration camp located in the Vosges Mountains close to the villages of Natzweiler and Struthof in the Gau Baden-Alsace of Germany, on territory annexed from France on a de facto basis in 1940.
 It operated from 21 May 1941 to September 1944, and was the only concentration camp established by the Germans in the territory of pre-war France.
-The camp was located in a heavily-forested and isolated area at an elevation of 800 m.
+The camp was located in a heavily forested and isolated area at an elevation of 800 m.

 About 52,000 prisoners were estimated to be held there during its time of operation.
 The prisoners were mainly from the resistance movements in German-occupied territories.
 It was a labor camp, a transit camp and, as the war went on, a place of execution.
-Some died from the exertions of their labor and malnutrition – there were an estimated 22,000 deaths at the camp, including its network of subcamps.
-Many prisoners were moved to other camps; in particular, in 1944 the former head of Auschwitz concentration camp was brought in to evacuate the prisoners of Natzweiler-Struthof to Dachau as the Allied Armies neared.
-Only a small staff of Nazi SS personnel remained until the camp was liberated by the French First Army under the command of the U.S. Sixth Army Group on 23 November 1944.
+Some died of exhaustion and starvation – there were an estimated 22,000 deaths at the camp and its network of subcamps.
+Many prisoners were moved to other camps; in particular, in 1944 the former head of Auschwitz concentration camp was brought in to evacuate the prisoners of Natzweiler-Struthof to Dachau as the Allied armies approached.
+Only a small staff of Nazi SS personnel remained when the camp was liberated by the French First Army under the command of the U.S. Sixth Army Group on 23 November 1944.

-The anatomist August Hirt conducted some of his efforts in making a Jewish skull collection, whose purpose was to exhibit Jews as racially inferior, at the camp.
+The anatomist August Hirt made a Jewish skull collection, whose purpose was to portray Jews as racially inferior, at the camp.
 A documentary movie was made about the 86 named men and women who were killed there for that project.
 Some of the people responsible for atrocities in this camp were brought to trial after the war ended.

 The camp is preserved as a museum in memory of those held or killed there.
 The European Centre of Deported Resistance Members is located at this museum, focusing on those held.
-The Monument to the Departed stands at the site.
+A monument to the departed stands at the site.
 The present museum was restored in 1980 after damage by neo-Nazis in 1976.
 Among notable prisoners, the writer Boris Pahor was interned in Natzweiler-Struthof and wrote his novel Necropolis based on his experience.

 Background

 In 1940, Germany invaded and occupied France, including Alsace.
-The region, adjacent to the German border, was chosen for full Germanization and was annexed to Gau Baden-Alsace.
+That region, adjacent to the German border, was chosen for full Germanization and was annexed to Gau Baden-Alsace.
 On 2 July 1940, two weeks after the fall of the nearby city of Strasbourg, an internment camp was set up near Schirmeck which existed throughout the war but was never part of the concentration camp system.
-The Natzweiler-Struthof main camp was established nearby on 1 May 1941, in Natzweiler, in the Bruche valley; its site was chosen due to its proximity to a quarry.
+The Natzweiler-Struthof main camp on 1 May 1941 was established nearby at Natzweiler in the Bruche valley, due to its proximity to a quarry.